PradipKumarDas/Teaching/21AML171-Deep_Learning/README.md

 7. Release the attached runtime by clicking _**Disconnect and delete runtime**_ from the top-right runtime menu.

+## Models
+### TensorFlow Hub

+Though TensorFlow Hub package is readily available specifically in Google Colab, local data science platform such as Anaconda may not come with this preinstalled.
+This can be installed in the following way.

+Pip Installation:
+`pip install tensorflow-hub`

+Conda Installation:
+`conda install conda-forge::tensorflow-hub`

 ## Datasets
 ### TensorFlow Datasets